Wheezy72/Netpulse/DEV_GUIDE.md

 This section explains how to write a custom Python script for NetPulse, using the `Brain` module.

+You can add additional scripts at any time in two ways:

+1. **Uploaded scripts** – ad‑hoc `.py` files sent via the API and stored under `/scripts/uploads`.
+2. **Prebuilt scripts** – versioned scripts stored under `/scripts/prebuilt`
+   and governed by the allowlist in `Settings.allowed_prebuilt.

 ### 8.1 Script Contract

 Each script must: